-- Current (or previous) year populations per parish/SC/HSD/district from Uganda Bureau of Statistics (UBOS)
+- Current (or previous) year populations per parish/SC/HSD/district from Uganda Bureau of Statistics.

 - HFs per HSD/SC/parish.
 For each HF, indicate:

-- The location of the HF (at least the parish, but if possible, the village location)
+- o Location (at least the parish, but if possible, the village location)

-- By color or any other mark:
+- o By color or any other mark:

 - If there is an EPI refrigerator in the HF

 - If no refrigerator and HF conducts RI by picking up vaccines from a nearby HF

-- In the black normal color HFs that do not conduct RI
+- o Black (normal) color for HFs that do not conduct RI

-- Number of doses of Penta 1, Penta 3 and measles administered by each HF in the previous 2 to 3 years (financial or calendar year).
+- o Number of doses of Penta 1, Penta 3, and measles administered by each HF in the previous 2-3 years (financial or calendar year).

 - Additional baseline data:

-- Health sector work-plan
+- o Health sector work plan

-- Information on VHTs
+- o Information on VHTs

-- Implementing partners in the district (location and what they are doing)
+- o Implementing partners in the district (location and what they are doing)

-- SS
+- o SS

-- QRMs
+- o QRMs

-- Budget and process
+- o Budget and process

 Annex 3.
-Macro-Mapping Tools
+Macromapping Tools

-Table 9.
-Example of Merged UBOS Population Data and HFs in a Macro-Mapping ExcelTemplate
+Table 7.
+Example of Merged UBOS Population Data and HFs in a Macromapping Excel Template